Sting uses fake Amazon boxes, GPS to catch would-be thieves

+They didn’t have to wait long Tuesday for someone to take the bait.

-“We had a box out on the street for three minutes before it was taken,” said Capt.
-James Crecco, who is overseeing the initiative.
+“We had a box out on the street for three minutes before it was taken,” said police Capt.
+James Crecco, who is overseeing the mission.
 “We thought it was a mistake at first.”

-The box was equipped with a GPS locator, and police were able to apprehend a suspect Tuesday, Crecco said.

 Exact figures on porch thefts are hard to come by.
 A company commissioned by comparison-shopping service insuranceQuotes.com surveyed 1,000 people and extrapolated that 26 million Americans have had a holiday package stolen from their home.
 That would be nearly one in 12 Americans.

-Note: This story has been corrected to show that the Postal Service is expecting to deliver about 900 million packages, not 900.